kenmurrell/yeet/README.md

 # yeet
- A repo-tool wrapper written in Go. `yeet` lets you quickly switch between changesets that exist across multiple repositories within your repo-tool manifest.
+ A repo-tool wrapper written in Go. `yeet` lets you quickly switch and update branches across multiple git repositories simultaneously.

  ## Overview
  `yeet` simplifies the process of checking out and rebasing similarly-named remote branches across multiple repositories that are managed using the repo tool (https://gerrit.googlesource.com/git-repo/).